Historically, coal has been the single most important commodity carried by U.S. railroads.

 In recent years, technological advances in natural gas extraction and greater reliance on renewables like wind and solar have led to a sharp decline in coal’s share of U.S. electricity generation — resulting in a precipitous drop in the amount of coal moved by railroads.
 Despite this decline, coal remains an important commodity for railroads and for the broader economy.

-In 2018, U.S. railroads moved 4.4 million carloads of coal, with each rail car carrying enough coal to power 21 homes for an entire year.
-In fact, railroads haul nearly 70% of U.S. coal to its destination — enough to power 78% of American homes.
+In 2019, U.S. railroads moved 4 million carloads of coal, with each rail car carrying enough coal to power 21 homes for an entire year.
+In fact, railroads haul nearly 70% of U.S. coal to its destination — enough to power nearly half of American homes.

 Just five states account for nearly 70% of U.S. coal production, but coal is consumed all over the country — a feat made possible by freight railroads.
 Innovative service and aggressive investment programs have enabled railroads to provide efficient and cost-effective transportation to coal shippers throughout the country.